 And if you choose iCloud Drive location to save the AirDrop file, it will be safely stored on their servers.

-Note – This rule applies to all other unsupported file formats i.e. you can only use your iCloud Drive to save such files.
+Note – This rule applies to all other unsupported file formats.
+You can only use your iCloud Drive to save such files.

 AirDrop Photos Not Found

-Many users have been complaining about their missing airdropped photos from iPhone, though the feature shows a successful transfer of files.
+Many users have been complaining about their missing airdropped photos on iOS platform.
+The feature shows the successful transfer of files, but you won’t find them on your iPhone.

 To address this issue, you will have to perform the following steps –